 Defensively, he's relentless.
 Oladipo stays consistently low in his stance and shadows his assignment whether he has the ball or not.

 You won't find a better on-ball defender at the college level.
 Oladipo's lateral quickness is off the charts, and with substantial length and endless energy, he's able to wrap up his assignment like a Snuggie.

-The first play below illustrates his lateral quickness, or ability to move side to side and keep his man in front of him:
+The play I've set up below illustrates his lateral quickness, or ability to move side to side and keep his man in front of him:

 This kid invented hustle.
 There isn't anything out of reach with Oladipo, who goes 100 percent on every possession on both sides of the ball.
 He's the type of athlete who would run out a basic ground ball to the second baseman like a tiger was chasing him to first.